FXIhub/hummingbird/docs/index.rst

 Welcome to SPI Online Analysis's documentation!
 ===============================================

-To add documentation to this website you need:
+If you want to quickly edit this documentation you can simply click on the ``Edit on BitBucket`` button on the top of the page.

+Alternatively ff you want to edit the documentation on your computer you need:

 * A copy of the Hummingbird git repository
 * Your favourite text editor